 Stadler Drive The House in The Woods

 This project is all about creating a modern home that blends seamlessly with nature.
+Our role was to provide architectural rendering services only.
+That includes creating a set of interior renderings as well as exterior renderings that express the vision of the architects and the designer.
 The design features cement shingle roofing and walls in variegated greens and browns, inspired by James Hardie’s color palette.
 Think Mountain Sage, Monterey Taupe, Khaki Brown, Heathered Moss, and Timber Bark—all coming together for a natural, camouflaged look.

 Exterior Details: